verrazzano/docs/content/en/docs/backup/keycloak.md

    ```
    {{< /clipboard >}}

-3. A successful backup of MySQL creates a backup folder in the object store.
+3. A successful backup of MySQL creates a backup folder in the object storage.
 Note down the backup folder prefix name that the MySQL backup created on the original cluster.

    {{< clipboard >}}
    ```bash